nanvel/blog/2017/11/trading.md

 Strategies can be found:

-- youtube
+- YouTube
-- academic papers
+- Academic papers
-- forums
+- Forums
-- books
+- Books
-- trading view
+- TradingView
-- github
+- GitHub

-> What truly make a strategy proprietary and its secrets worth protecting are the tricks and variations that you have come up with, not the plain-vanilla version.
+> What truly makes a strategy proprietary and its secrets worth protecting are the tricks and variations that you have come up with, not the plain-vanilla version.
 >
 > Quantitative Trading by Ernest P. Chan